Chapter 3: The Blue Garden

 Fear snapped into place instantly, sharp and clear.
 Not for herself, for him.
 She stepped forward without thinking, then again, faster this time, pushing past the columns and into the garden, the soft earth shifting under her feet as the air around her seemed to thicken.
 The path lay ahead but it didn’t feel the same anymore.
 The shadows were deeper.
 The plants… closer.
 Alive in a way they hadn’t been before.

-She ran, hoping to meet the end of the garden, the wall where the hose connected to water the garden, but she didnt find it. instead the path alongated.
-The bushes grew thicker and greener, it slowly stopped looking like her granfathers garden and more resembeled a jungle.
 Her pase slowed as her fear rose.
 She walked through the path until she found an opening.
 The palm trees were taller there, there were other flowers she hadnt seen before and the sky was different.
 It was like in her old school astronomy books, the stars seemed closer, the constellations brighter and you could even see the purple and green galaxies, millions of years away.
 In the horizon a beach.
-The moon shining waves shinning through the perfect tunnels of the waves.
+The moon shining through the perfect tunnels of the waves.

-She knew were she was, she felt it immediately.
-It was hers—her secret place—her blue island.
-And yet everything about it felt different, as if something had shifted just beneath the surface of what she knew.
-The sand was softer beneath her feet, the palm trees greener, fuller somehow, and the breeze carried something new, something that almost sounded like a melody, along with a scent of coconut, warm and sweet, like a memory she couldn’t place.
-It felt like a dream, but not quite; it felt more real than anything she had ever experienced, as if this version of the island existed closer to the truth than the one she knew.
+And yet everything about it felt different, as if a colorful piece of fabric had been laid over the reality she knew.
+The sand was softer beneath her feet and the breeze carried something new, something that almost sounded like a melody, along with a scent of coconut, warm and sweet, like a memory she couldn’t place.
+It did feel like a dream, but at the same time, it felt more real than anything she had ever experienced, as if this version of the island existed closer to the truth than the one she knew before.

 Nearby, a pool of fresh water glowed with a soft blue light, shifting gently like a living constellation.
 Golden fish moved lazily through it, and smaller pink ones flickered between them, their scales catching the light as if they were made of it.
 Little glowing octopus and other crawling creatures of colors she hadn't seen before coexisted in the pool.
 It was the most beautiful thing she had ever seen.